How to Cure Cycling Knee Pain – Here is a Cheap but Very Effective Cure!

 I have had every kind of cycling knee pain.
 I have had the kind of cycling knee pain that nags like an irritating but well-intentioned friend, keeping you awake all night, while suggesting that perhaps you are overdoing it and should just be less darn excessive.
 I have had the kind of cycling knee pain that presents as an agonizing stab of pain, sneaking up on you and attacking you suddenly, causing you to suddenly plummet to the ground as if felled by a lightning bolt.
 And worst of all, I have had the kind of cycling knee pain that causes you to stop cycling and contemplate the misery of never being able to get on a bicycle again.

-Of course, I have also tried every kind of recommended cure for cycling knee pain.
+Nothing will make me give up.
+In fact, I remain committed to trying to do ambitious things, like riding charity bike rides.
+So I have tried every kind of recommended cure for cycling knee pain.
 I have gone through more expensive tubes of Arnica cream than I care to remember.
 Therapists have manipulated my knees, causing extreme pain as they tried to remove the accumulated toxins that were, allegedly, causing my cycling knee pain.
 Other therapists have injected Arnica directly into my knees (NOT as much fun as it sounds), and still others have stuck needles into random parts of my body in an attempt to craftily defeat the cycling knee pain via the ancient wisdom of acupuncture.

 Thanks to all these therapies, I have blown through enormous quantities of extended benefits, as well as huge amounts of my own hard-earned money.